-- 7.1 The Corporate Lead, Legal and Governance will be responsible for the following: - - 7.1.1 Local Registration under the Local Land Charges Act. - 7.1.2 The sealing of documents requiring the Council's Common Corporate Seal and the authorisation of other officers to seal documents. - 7.1.3 Certification of photographic copies of documents. - 7.1.4 Authentication of documents. - 7.1.5 The granting of Cemetery rights and the completion of burial deeds. - 7.1.6 Deputise for the Chief Executive in respect of the authorisation of applications under the Regulation of Investigatory Powers Act 2000 where a vulnerable individual or juvenile is to be used as a covert source - 7.1.7 The Corporate Lead, Legal and Governance will determine any applications for registration of areas of land as common land or as a town or village green.
-The Corporate Lead Legal and Governance may, where he thinks appropriate, refer any such application to the Common Land, Town and Village Greens Committee for determination. - 7.1.8 Receipt of Members' resignations from office (together or in place of the Director of Governance and Corporate Affairs). - 7.1.9 Receipt of applications for Justices Licences under the Licensing Acts. - 7.1.10 Deposit of Documents for public inspection. - 7.1.11 Births Marriages and Deaths Registration Services. - 7.1.12 The Corporate Lead, Legal and Governance is the Council's Senior Responsible Officer for the purpose of The Regulation of Investigatory Powers Act 2000 and the Investigatory Powers Act 2016; and - 7.1.13 The Corporate Lead, Legal and Governance will contribute to the corporate management of the Council in particular through the provision of legal advice.
+- 7.1 The Corporate Lead, Legal and Governance will be responsible for the following: - - 7.1.1 Local Registration under the Local Land Charges Act. - 7.1.2 The sealing of documents requiring the Council's Common Corporate Seal and the authorisation of other officers to seal documents. - 7.1.3 Certification of photographic copies of documents. - 7.1.4 Authentication of documents. - 7.1.5 The granting of Cemetery rights and the completion of burial deeds. - 7.1.6 Deputise for the Chief Executive in respect of the authorisation of applications under the Regulation of Investigatory Powers Act 2000 where a vulnerable individual or juvenile is to be used as a covert source. - 7.1.7 The Corporate Lead, Legal and Governance will determine any applications for registration of areas of land as common land or as a town or village green.
+The Corporate Lead Legal and Governance may, where he thinks appropriate, refer any such application to the Common Land, Town and Village Greens Committee for determination. - 7.1.8 Receipt of Members' resignations from office (together or in place of the Director of Governance and Corporate Affairs). - 7.1.9 Witness and receipt of declarations of acceptance of office (together or in place of the Chief Executive). - 7.1.10 Receipt of applications for Justices Licences under the Licensing Acts. - 7.1.11 Deposit of Documents for public inspection.

+- 7.1.12 Births Marriages and Deaths Registration Services. - 7.1.13 The Corporate Lead, Legal and Governance is the Council's Senior Responsible Officer for the purpose of The Regulation of Investigatory Powers Act 2000 and the Investigatory Powers Act 2016; and - 7.1.14 The Corporate Lead, Legal and Governance will contribute to the corporate management of the Council in particular through the provision of legal advice.